 Tibial nerve dysfunction

-Tibial nerve dysfunction; Neuropathy - posterior tibial nerve; Peripheral neuropathy - tibial nerve; Tibial nerve entrapment
+Tibial nerve dysfunction; Posterior tibial neuralgia; Neuropathy - posterior tibial nerve; Peripheral neuropathy - tibial nerve; Tibial nerve entrapment

-Tarsal tunnel syndrome is a condition in which there is excessive pressure on the tibial nerve.
+Tarsal tunnel syndrome is a condition in which the tibial nerve is being compressed.
 This is the nerve in the ankle that allows feeling and movement to parts of the foot.
 Tarsal tunnel syndrome can lead to numbness, tingling, weakness, or muscle damage mainly in the bottom of the foot.

 Tarsal tunnel syndrome is an unusual form of peripheral neuropathy.
 It occurs when there is damage to the tibial nerve.

 The area in the foot where the nerve enters the back of the ankle is called the tarsal tunnel.
 This tunnel is normally narrow.
 When the tibial nerve is compressed, it results in the symptoms of tarsal tunnel syndrome.

 Pressure on the tibial nerve may be due to any of the following:

 - Swelling from an injury, such as a sprained ankle or nearby tendon

 - An abnormal growth, such as a bone spur, lump in the joint (ganglion cyst), swollen (varicose) vein